Michal-Delikat/Michal-Delikat/README.md

 - 👋 Hi, I’m @Michal-Delikat
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Software Development, Machine Learning & Data Science.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Python for Data Science & Machine Learning.
-- 💞️ I’m looking for a job as a React Developer.
+- 💞️ I’m looking for a job as a Junior Machine Learning Enginner.
 - 📫 How to reach me - michal.delikat0@gmail.com

 <!---